 - Not ideal to use with a tamper

 If you love the idea of the Vitamix Classic series, this blender comes with a similar setting, but at a cheap and friendly budget.
-It has a rugged plastic power base, housing a heavy-duty 1450-watt motor.
+It has a rugged plastic power base, housing a heavy-duty 1400-watt motor.
 To my experience, this is a pretty heavy engine that can break down the cell walls of soft and harder ingredients without issues.
 Still on the base, there’s an intuitive control panel, with easy to use switches.
 It has a variable speed dial at the center, with up to 8 gears to provide more efficiency and better consistency.
 The best blender for under 100 dollars.

 Speaking of consistency, the machine does have four preset programs for the smoothie, frozen dessert, ice crush, and heat soup.
 For the latter, however, I can’t recommend it if you want to continue using your blender for a longer time.
 The quality of the blender is not that of Vitamix even though it’s using hardened stainless steel blades.